gasp-xyz/mangata-node/README.md

 ## Description

-Mangata operates as a cross-chain liquidity protocol, facilitating seamless transactions between Ethereum and various other blockchains through a sophisticated Multirollup Interchain Infrastructure.
+Mangata operates as a cross-chain liquidity protocol, facilitating seamless transactions between Ethereum and various other blockchains through a Multirollup Interchain Infrastructure.
 We leverage the power of ZK-rollup, a second-layer (L2) solution, to ensure universal connectivity with first-layer (L1) blockchains.
 Additionally, our decentralized exchange platform is designed to provide robust protection against Miner Extractable Value (MEV) and frontrunning attempts, thereby safeguarding the interests of our users.

 ## API